gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 Similar to previous modules, we will be providing summaries and/or a portion of the information available through other resources and training.
 It is important that after you complete this module, you continue to do your own research.
 We will provide links for you to further your understanding at the end of the module - feel free to ask for more.

+### !callout-info
+## Keep in Mind!
+The information in this lesson is provided at the DoD level.
+Be sure to check for component-specific guidance, policy or regulations during your decision-making process!
+### !end-callout

 But first, we keep our promises:

 ![User Stories](__images/2b1_stories.png)